Kaltsoon/data-management-and-databases/materials/exam-advice.md

 > [!IMPORTANT]
 > In both exams, all answers are written by hand on paper.
 You only need to bring a pen and an eraser to both exams.
 All other materials are provided in the exam.

-The course assessment is mostly based on the points from the mid-term and final exams.
+The course assessment is primarily based on the points from the mid-term and final exams.
 The final grade is calculated from the **average percentage of exam points from both exams**:

 | % of exam points | Final grade |
 | ---------------- | ---------- |